 A heat pump can provide both heating and cooling to your home.
 If you’re looking for an innovative and energy-efficient way to manage your home temperature, installing a heat pump could be the perfect answer.
 Learn more about how heat pumps work and what you can expect when you add this form of heating and cooling to your home.

 Heat pumps are a prime choice for Florida homeowners who want an affordable way to heat their homes in the mild winter months.
 A heat pump is the perfect solution when you need only a moderate amount of heat.
-This system can easily provide for all your needs in Sanford, FL and the surrounding areas.
+This system can easily provide for all your needs.

 A heat pump doesn’t generate heat as a furnace would.
 Rather, it transfers existing heat from one place to another.
 In heating mode, the heat pump draws heat from the outside air and pulls it in.
 This offers a very affordable way to warm your home in the cool weather months.

 A heat pump can also cool your home.
 In cooling mode, the heat pump pulls heat from the air inside your home and vents it outside.
 In the heat of summer, you may need to pair your unit with another cooling system to maintain adequate comfort in your Floridian home.
 However, your unit can handle much of our milder spring and autumn weather on its own.

 Operating a heat pump is more affordable than operating a central air conditioner, so this will help you cut back on your cooling bills.
 A combination of cooling systems will give you the most efficient performance and most effective comfort.